Beakerboy/VBA_Tokenizer/README.md

 [![Build Status](https://travis-ci.org/Beakerboy/VBA_Tokenizer.svg?branch=master)](https://travis-ci.org/Beakerboy/VBA_Tokenizer)

 ## Installation
-Copy the project files to the corresponding PHP-CodeSniffer directories
+Copy the project files and move them to the corresponding PHP-CodeSniffer directories.
+Then sniff your files with:

 ## Running
 Go to the VBA source directory and type: